Warning

 You can be a great communicator and stammer.

 Stammering is variable.
 This means some days you will stammer more than others.
 Sometimes an increase in stammering can be linked to tiredness, stress, illness and sometimes there is no reason to explain it.
-It’s normal to stammer more on some days be kind to yourself.
+It’s normal to stammer more on some days so be kind to yourself.
 Instead of saying “I’m having a bad/good day” – say “I’m stammering more/less today”.

 Thoughts and feelings about stammering